 Recruitment and staffing are descriptors that are often used as synonyms in today's corporate world.
 In some cases, companies use the descriptors together (staffing recruitment) – but strictly speaking, their definitions are somewhat different, as is the employee experience they offer.

-Primarily, HR staffing describes roles at your organisation that is more temporary in nature.
+Primarily, HR staffing describes roles at your organization that is more temporary in nature.
 Potential candidates who come to fulfil staffing positions usually do so on the understanding that the position is temporary – perhaps a few months, seldom more than a year or two at most.

 Staffing is a reflection of flexibility in business.
-The HR staffing process is put into action when select growth spurts, or demanding projects in which extra hands are needed, are being felt throughout your organisation.
+The HR staffing process is put into action when select growth spurts, or demanding projects in which extra hands are needed, are being felt throughout your organization.

 Conversely, the recruitment process is a more permanent employee experience, and approached with a level of care on all sides.
 Recruitment is as much about regular workers as it is about leadership, and candidates are expected to demonstrate aptitude and competency in the position for which you are hiring on the basis of an existing career history in the given sector.

 Contrast this with HR staffing, in which the temporary nature of the role often entails more training to get temporary workers up to speed.

 When to Consider HR Staffing for Your Business

 Ahead of an audit, a new project launch or an unexpected uptick in sales and processing, you may well find that your existing workforce is stretched thin across managerial and operational tasks.

 Similarly, life events such as maternity and paternity leave can also remove key players from teams throughout your organization, for which staffing will prove necessary to plug the skills shortage.